hylasoft-usa/h-opc/README.md

   + Running tests will only work with this program open

 #### DA
-+ With Matrikon OPC's test server installed, DA unit tests should work with or without the client running
++ With Graybox Simulator installed, tests should automatically work

 ## Disclaimer